scummvm/scummvm/README.md

 change between builds.
 While attempts are made to keep save file compatibility, this isn't always possible.

-### 7.3.
-In fullscreen mode, the picture is stretched! ###

-This is know issue, in future versions it will be resolved.

 ## 8. Debugging
 WARNING: This section contains information about the various tools that